SemeniukRuslan/StudentAdministrationSystem/README.md

 This student management system allows users to perform the following operations:

 - Add, view, update, and delete students
-- Add, view, update, and delete courses
-- Enroll students in courses and view enrollments

 ### Validation